Nurturing Healing and Wholeness In Ourselves, Between One Another, and With Life

 mental, emotional, physical, social, cultural, and spiritual - and as

 embedded in the wider field of the other-than-human world.

 My work has mainly been focused in my local community of Victoria, British Columbia, on the west coast of Canada; unceded territory of the ancestral and current-day Coast Salish people.
 I travel nationally and internationally to lead capacity-building for community grief support and ritual.
 It is a pleasure to now be extending my offerings here online.

 I am also a trainer and mentor with BC Bereavement Helpline; and have been a teacher and mentor with Ancestral Medicine; the executive and education director with Learning Through Loss; founder of the Victoria Holistic Death Care Gatherings; and co-visionary for the annual Deathly Matters conference.
 I am a somatic intuitive who finds sacred communion through

 music, dance, and singing; a practitioner of the Old Norse oracular

 tradition of seiðr; and award-nominated

-If you are seeking individual sessions for grief support, ancestral lineage healing, or mentorship, or you would like to explore bringing training to your community or organization (in-person or virtual options), please visit my website and be in touch.
+If you are seeking to bring capacity-building workshops to your business team, organization or community (in-person or virtual options), please visit my website and be in touch.
 Otherwise, please meander the offerings here, and I hope to see you.